Naval Militia Sailor Reenlists at 600 Feet

 |1

-This work, Naval Militia Sailor Reenlists at 600 Feet [Image 3 of 3], by MSgt Ryan Campbell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Naval Militia Sailor Reenlists at 600 Feet, by MSgt Ryan Campbell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT